Max Kepler Preview, Player Props: Twins vs. Pirates

-Max Kepler -- with a slugging percentage of .541 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Mitch Keller on the hill, on August 19 at 7:10 PM ET.
+Max Kepler -- 2-for-5 with a double and an RBI in his last game -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Osvaldo Bido on the mound, on August 20 at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Pirates.
+He strung together two hits (going 2-for-5 with a double and an RBI) in his last game against the Pirates.

 Max Kepler Game Info & Props vs. the Pirates